acifer/wikiconflict/README.md

 ## Preparing the code.
 First clone or download this repository in a folder.
-Follow the following steps to re-run the analysis:

-### * Download the Pre-Trained word vectors
+###  Download the Pre-Trained word vectors
 After cloning this repository, get the word vectors from [fast text](https://github.com/facebookresearch/fastText/blob/master/docs/pretrained-vectors.md).
 Download [English Word Vector](https://dl.fbaipublicfiles.com/fasttext/vectors-wiki/wiki.en.vec) *note: word vector is a huge file*.
 Create a directory `/wordvectors` in the root directory where the code is cloned.
 Store the word vector in this directory to be used in next steps.

-### * Create required directory for saving intermediate and final outcome of analysis.
+###  Create required directory for saving intermediate and final outcome of analysis.

 Inside wikiconflict directory, create the directory `/data` for storing all the results of analysis.
 Inside `/data`, create various subdirectories.
 Each of these subdirectories will store data at various stages of processing.